kotalbert/udacity-project-cicd/README.md

 The project uses [hydra framework][2] to manage the application's configuration.

-The `src/`census_project contains the `ml` module for training and validating the inference model, built with the [scikit-learn machine learning library][3].

 <!--  todo: make sure tests are described-->
 The `src/tests` include test suites for the project.
 Tests are divided into unit, component, and integration test suites.